borntofrappe/project-euler/005 - Smallest multiple/README.md

 In this repo you find a few scripts:

-- `failure.js` describes a rather reckless and inefficient approach, which still seems to work for smaller `n` values
+- `failure.js` describes a rather reckless and inefficient approach, with the potential of causing infinite loops for larger values

-- `attempt.js` builds on top of the existing logic to provide a more efficient, and hopefully valid, solution
+- `attempt.js` builds on top of the existing logic to provide a solution which passes the testing suite without warning

 - `script.hs` describes my final take on the problem.
-It focuses more on Math and should lead to the most efficient approach among the three
+It focuses more on math and should lead to the most solid approach among the three

 ## Problem